 Does it matter what wine glass you use?

 One study claimed that wine glasses recommended for a specific wine is just marketing hype and has no scientific backing.
 This study was later refuted by a more recent study where it documented the movement of ethanol vapors in three different glasses.
 The movement of these ethanol vapors heightens your wine tasting experience so a proper wine glass should be carefully selected.
 You want your vintage to preserve its value and you enjoy your money's worth.

-The thinner lip of the wine glass means the wine moves smoothly so it can be sipped as it should, rather than gulped down as you normally drunk water.
+The thinner lip of the glass means the wine moves smoothly so it can be sipped as it should, rather than gulped down as you normally drunk water.
 Somehow, a thicker lip gets in the way for a full experience of wine.